Bedsores, Pressure Sores, Decubitus Ulcers

 What is Septicemia or Sepsis?

 Septicemia is a serious, life-threatening infection that gets worse very quickly.
 Septicemia is the clinical name for blood poisoning.
+Septicemia also called sepsis, septic or septicema can be deadly if not aggressively treated.
 It can arise from infections throughout the body, including infections in the lungs, abdomen, and urinary tract.
 It may come before or at the same time as infections of the bone (osteomyelitis), central nervous system (meningitis), or other tissues.
 Septicemia that progresses to septic shock has a death rate as high as 50 percent, depending on the type of organism involved.
 Septicemia is a medical emergency and requires urgent medical treatment.

 Symptoms of Septicemia